Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 Why This Matters: The Digital Ownership Dilemma

 Books, movies, and music have libraries, archives, and established preservation institutions.
 Modern video games do not.
-Hundreds of games from the 2000s and 2010s are already completely lost, and players are forced to resort to piracy or emulators to relive the gaming experience.
+Hundreds of games from the 2000s and 2010s are already completely lost, and players are forced to turn to piracy or emulators to relive the gaming experience.
 This is not just a consumer rights issue—it's a cultural catastrophe.

 Status of the Petition and Achievements of Stop Killing Games

-Signatures for the Stop Killing Games Petition
+Petition signatures for Stop Killing Games

-Signatures for the Stop Killing Games Petition
+Petition signatures for Stop Killing Games

 The movement has already reached several critical milestones: